Below you will find a wide range of resources and guidance for professionals from national and local services.

 Liberty Protection Safeguards Guidance

-The Department of Health and Social Care have produced guidance in relation to the key changes introduced by the Liberty Protection Safeguards planned to come into force in April 2022.
+The Department of Health and Social Care have produced guidance in relation to the key changes introduced by the Liberty Protection Safeguards.

 Human Rights Act